Are personal loans worth it? What to know before you borrow

-Most loans are pretty straightforward for what they can be used for.
+Updated Dec.
+3, 2019: Most loans have straightforward uses.
 A mortgage loan pays for a house.
 An auto loan pays for a car.
 A student loan, college costs.

 Sounds like a pretty sweet arrangement, having the freedom to access some cash for just about anything you want.
 But if you’re thinking of taking out a personal loan, get to know it a little better first.

-There are some obvious advantages and disadvantages, but you need to know when a personal loan is worth borrowing every penny, and when it might not be the best idea, putting you at risk of debt or default.
+There are advantages and disadvantages.
+You need to know when a personal loan is worth it, and when it might put you at risk of debt or default.

 Before setting out on the personal loan front, first consider some of the pros and cons and weigh some of your options.